TbIKoBKa/solar/README.md

 #### Building windows binaries on macOS

 Starting with macOS Catalina 32-bit executables are not supported.
 This means that the windows binaries cannot be build natively.
 One can circumvent this issue by using docker for building the windows binaries.
 Details are documented [here](https://www.electron.build/multi-platform-build#build-electron-app-using-docker-on-a-local-machine).
-Since Solar is using Squirrel.Windows the `electronuserland/builder:wine-mono` image should be used.
+Since AstraX is using Squirrel.Windows the `electronuserland/builder:wine-mono` image should be used.

 To run the docker container use: